 Car batteries tend to last about 3-5 years, and the main differentiator between battery brands is length of warranty, over quality.
 Have yours periodically tested to ensure your car battery doesn’t fail, stranding you in an inconvenient spot.
 If an automotive technician or service advisor is recommending you replace your battery, based solely on maintenance schedule, double check before approving it.
 Either look up your vehicle maintenance schedule online to confirm that’s indeed the case, or ask your tech to see the results of your battery’s test.

-What to Do When You Have a Dead Battery?
+What Should You Do When You Have a Dead Battery?

 If you’re faced with a dead battery, you’ve got some options –